vitabaks/autobase/console/db/README.md

 - Versioned Migrations: These migrations have a version number and are applied in sequence.
 The naming format is `<version>_<description>.sql`
   - Example: `20240520144338_initial_scheme_setup`
-  - Note: You can use the following command `goose create mogration_file_name sql` to create a new migration file.
+  - Note: You can use the following command `goose create <autobase_version> sql` to create a new migration file.

 Example migrations: